adamfilipczuk/TheIDS3000/README.md

 Due to size, the Tensorflow classifier model is not distributed in the git repository.
 You will need to add the tensorflow `.keras` files to the `src/ids3000/tools/classifier/saved_model` folder before running the project.
 You may also train the model by following the [Tensorflow model training instructions](./src/ids3000/tools/classifier/Readme.md).

 ### Docker container instructions
-To give your agents something to work with, in a separate terminal, navigate to the `suricata-tcpreplay` folder, create a folder labelled `captures` and provide a packet capture labelled `capture.pcap` for the system to analyse.
+To give your agents something to work with, in a separate terminal, navigate to the `suricata-tcpreplay` folder, create a folder labelled `captures` and provide a packet capture [from the IoT-23 dataset](https://mcfp.felk.cvut.cz/publicDatasets/IoT-23-Dataset/IndividualScenarios/) labelled `capture.pcap` for the system to analyse.
 To build and start the container simply run `docker compose up`.
 This may take some time on first run, while waiting for the image to build.
 Detailed instructions are available at the [suricata-tcpreplay container advanced configuration](./suricata-tcpreplay/Readme.md) page.

 ### Project Run
 After [starting the Docker container](#docker-container-instructions), activate the virtual environment and run the project: